keephq/keep/docs/docs/providers/documentation/slack.md

 :::

 ## Inputs
-The `nofity` function take following parameters as inputs:
+The `notify` function take following parameters as inputs:
 - `message`: Required.
 Message text to send to Slack
 - `blocks`: Optional.
 Array of interactive components like inputs, buttons